Skunkworks project

-A skunkworks project is a project developed by a relatively small and loosely structured group of people, generally within a larger organization such as a corporation, who research and develop a project, often with a very large degree of autonomy, primarily for the sake of radical innovation.
-The term originated with Lockheed's World War II Skunk Works project.
+A skunkworks project is a project developed by a relatively small and loosely structured group of people, generally within a larger organization, who research and develop a project, often with a very large degree of autonomy, primarily for the sake of radical innovation.
+The term originated with Lockheed Martin's Skunk Works, a highly classified, internal research and development group.